Cray-HPE/docs-csm/operations/security_and_authentication/Troubleshoot_Kyverno_Configuration_manually.md

 ## Check if Kyverno pods are up and running.

-Test Case: k8s_kyverno_pods_running.sh
-To run manually, the test case is executed with -p option.
+Run the script with -p option.

 ```bash
 ./k8s_kyverno_pods_running.sh -p